 Keywords are the words or phrases searched on when looking for a product or service.
-When creating your campaign, choose keywords relating to your business that match your customers' needs.
+When creating your PPC ad campaign, choose keywords relating to your business that match your customers' needs.
 For example, Paul is the owner of Contoso Bistro.
 Since he wants to increase his lunch take-out business, he uses “lunch take-out” as a keyword for his ad.
 When someone searches for “lunch take-out” his ad will show on the Bing Ads search results page.

 You can create your own keyword lists, or use the Bing Ads keyword research tools to identify effective keywords and keyword bids.
 Creating an effective keyword list is important.
 You may have a great targeting strategy, but without a great keyword list, customers may never see your ads.
 Bing Ads tools help to get suggestions for more keywords you might not have thought of.

 If your ultimate goal is to get a conversion and better overall ROI, you want to drive relevant traffic to your website.
 Identifying the right keywords is step one.
 Optimizing your keywords to make it attractive to search engines is step two.
 The steps to optimization include choosing the best amount to pay (keyword bid) for each keyword, then keeping track of how well each keyword performs by using Bing Ads reporting tools to review, study and adjust your keywords and keyword bid accordingly.
-Running reports and refining your keywords and ads is how you will continually improve your ad performance, increase your conversions and grow your business.
+Running reports and refining your keywords and ads is how you will continually improve your paid search ad performance, increase your conversions and grow your business.

 As you build that perfect list of keywords, keep in mind Bing Ads policies and the ad and keyword review process.
 Following these policies will help your keywords and ads go live as soon as possible.
 Later, you will learn how to fix keywords with a Disapproved or Approved Limited status.